MicrosoftDocs/azure-media-services/media-services/latest/drm-offline-fairplay-for-ios-concept.md

 * Some content providers might disallow DRM license delivery beyond a country/region's border.
 If users want to watch content while traveling outside of the country/region, offline download is needed.
 * In some countries/regions, internet availability and/or bandwidth is still limited.
 Users might choose to download first to be able to watch content in a resolution that is high enough for a satisfactory viewing experience.
 In this case, the issue typically isn't network availability but limited network bandwidth.
 Over-the-top (OTT)/online video platform (OVP) providers request offline-mode support.

 This article covers FairPlay Streaming (FPS) offline-mode support that targets devices running iOS 10 or later.
-This feature isn't supported for other Apple platforms, such as watchOS, tvOS, or Safari on macOS.
+FairPlay Streaming is an Apple technology that is only available for video transferred over HTTP Live Streaming (HLS) on iOS devices, in Apple TV, and in Safari on macOS.

 > [!NOTE]
 > Offline DRM is only billed for making a single request for a license when you download the content.
 Any errors are not billed.